 Being parents in the summer: where to leave the children?

 An open topic discussed even before the end of the school as well as under the beach umbrellas in August.
-The "Families Share" project, of which FBK is a partner, has among its goals solving this problem too.
+The "Families Share" project, of which FBK is a partner, has among its goals solving this problem too

 Balancing work and family life in Europe has become increasingly challenging in the last decade.
 The financial crisis has had a double impact: on the one hand on the job market, on the other on available welfare options.
 As a result, unemployment rates have increased, while more women (including mothers) work part-time jobs*.

 The “Families Share” project (2018 – 2021) offers a bottom-up solution: a social networking and awareness-raising platform dedicated to encouraging childcare and work/life balance.
-The platform will exploit social networks – such as neighborhood networks or professional networks – and will enable citizens to come together to share tasks, time and skills relevant to childcare and after-school educational/leisure activities, in a historical moment where these have become almost inaccessible due to the period of stagnation and austerity.
+The platform will exploit social networks – such as neighbourhood networks or professional networks – and will enable citizens to come together to share tasks, time and skills relevant to childcare and after-school educational/leisure activities, in a historical moment where these have become almost inaccessible due to the period of stagnation and austerity.
 The project also aspires to get the elderly involved in childcare activities and offer them support with shopping and administrative tasks, but also to involve them in family events.

 “To achieve this,” – researcher Massimo Zancanaro, Head of the FBK i3 unit, explains – “the project taps into and integrates the concepts of ‘time banking‘, making use of the existing technological innovations, exploiting communication networks and participatory information. ”